KRISHNASAFE/My_Python_Programs/README.md

 # My_Python_Programs
+This repo is developed for my own practice.
+To know, understand & practice coding in Python.
-Basic to intermediate programs - while creating project.
+This repo consists of Basic to intermediate programs some involving creating project also.

+Any suggestions/feedback are alays welcome.

+Thanks in advance !!!